-Published & Forthcoming Papers:
+Published and Forthcoming Papers

-with Marina Agranov and Paul J. Healy
++ Stable Randomization with Marina Agranov and Paul J. Healy

 The Economic Journal, Conditionally Accepted

-You randomize here?/ You will randomize there, too./ It’s a stable trait.
+You randomize here,/you will randomize there too./ It’s a stable trait.

-+ When Choices are Mistakes
++ When Choices Are Mistakes with John Rehbeck

-American Economic Review, July 2022
+American Economic Review, 2022 [click here to copy BibTeX citation]

 You like a choice rule/but then you violate it./Was it a mistake?